Edit OmarKN

 13.1 A disbeliever is he who directs his hostile attitude against Islam or muslims, with hand, tongue or pen.
 Then he is a kafir, whether he belongs to some religion or is an atheist.

-From this follows that if a Non-Muslims treats Muslims in a normal and proper way, he must not be considered a kafir, also because it cannot be said that he has got correct knowledge of Islam, while living in the West with its anti-Islam propaganda.
+From this follows that when Non-Muslims treat Muslims in a normal and proper way, he must not be considered a kafir, also because it cannot be said that he has correct knowledge of Islam, while living in an environment with anti-Islam propaganda.

 14.1 Scholars distinguish between three levels of the unlawful: